Analytical psychology: The break with Freud

 It follows that the aim of (Jungian) psychotherapy is to assist the individual to establish a healthy relationship with the unconscious so that it is neither excessively out of balance in relation to it, as in neurosis, a state that can result in depression, anxiety, and personality disorders or so flooded by it that it risks psychosis resulting in mental breakdown.
 One method Jung applied to his patients between 1913 and 1916 was active imagination, a way of encouraging them to give themselves over to a form of meditation to release apparently random images from the mind to bridge unconscious contents into awareness.

-"Neurosis" in Jung's view results from the build up of psychological defences the individual unconsciously musters in an effort to cope with perceived attacks from the outside world, a process he called a "complex", although complexes are not merely defensive in character.
+"Neurosis" in Jung's view results from the build-up of psychological defences the individual unconsciously musters in an effort to cope with perceived attacks from the outside world, a process he called a "complex", although complexes are not merely defensive in character.
 The psyche is a self-regulating adaptive system.
 People are energetic systems, and if the energy is blocked, the psyche becomes sick.
 If adaptation is thwarted, the psychic energy stops flowing and becomes rigid.
 This process manifests in neurosis and psychosis.
 Jung proposed that this occurs through maladaptation of one's internal realities to external ones.
-The principles of adaptation, projection, and compensation are central processes in Jung's view of psyche's attempts to adapt.
+The principles of adaptation, projection, and compensation are central processes in Jung's view of the psyche's attempts to adapt.